-- Rattlesnakes have slit-shaped pupils, whereas gopher snakes’ are round.
+- Rattlesnakes have slit-shaped pupils, whereas gopher snakes’ pupils are round.

 - Rattlesnakes have rattles on their tails and heat-sensing pits under their eyes, whereas gopher snakes do not.

-- Gopher snakes lay eggs, whereas rattlesnakes have live babies.
+- Gopher snakes lay eggs, whereas rattlesnakes have live young.

 - Gopher snakes tend to be more docile than rattlesnakes, but both snakes can become defensive if threatened.
 Gopher snakes can mimic rattlesnakes when agitated.

-Out of all non-venomous species native to North America, gopher snakes are the ones that most people confuse for rattlesnakes.
+Out of all non-venomous species native to North America, gopher snakes are the ones that most people confuse with rattlesnakes.

 However, some people also mistake juvenile black racers, rat snakes, and hognose snakes for rattlesnakes.
 These snakes can all have similar colors and patterns to rattlesnakes.
 But like the gopher snake, they also all have narrower heads and round pupils.